Shanaboxer/Coolheaded-scripts/linux/README.md

    and `sudo ./install-coolheaded.sh` then reports the confusing `command not found`.
 Running it through `bash` avoids both.

-3. Leave the extension ID blank while testing locally.
-4. **Quit the browser completely** and reopen it.
+3. **Quit the browser completely** and reopen it.
 Closing the window is not enough — check with `pgrep -a chrome` and kill anything left.

 Verify: `chrome://policy` should list the entries. `chrome://extensions`